R-Madhav/BIMAntiqs.github.io/_posts/2016-08-10-business-mergers.md

 ### EMERGING TRENDS IN BIM

-<li><Strong>Integration with Artificial Intelligence (AI)</Strong></li>
-AI is transforming BIM by automating tasks such as clash detection, material optimization, and risk assessment.
+<Strong>Integration with Artificial Intelligence (AI)</Strong>: AI is transforming BIM by automating tasks such as clash detection, material optimization, and risk assessment.
 Predictive analytics powered by AI enables project teams to make informed, data-driven decisions.

-<li><strong>Digital Twins</strong></li>
-BIM is increasingly being used to create digital twins—virtual replicas of physical structures.
+<strong>Digital Twins</strong>: BIM is increasingly being used to create digital twins—virtual replicas of physical structures.
 These digital models enable real-time monitoring, predictive maintenance, and lifecycle management.

-<li><strong>Augmented Reality (AR) and Virtual Reality (VR)</strong></li>
-AR and VR enhance BIM by offering immersive visualization experiences.
+<strong>Augmented Reality (AR) and Virtual Reality (VR)</strong>: AR and VR enhance BIM by offering immersive visualization experiences.
 Stakeholders can virtually walk through models, improving understanding and enabling quicker approvals.

 The five most common ways to value a business are